Benign Flame: Saga of Love - 7

 “We used to play at Sandhya’s place,” she said declaring yet another deal.

-“Lucky at cards and unlucky in love,” said his friend.
-“Why bother her with your proposition.”
+“Lucky at cards and unlucky in love, so why bother her with your proposition,” said his friend.

 After scooting the next deal, Roopa looked up, as if on cue, and found a youth perched on a low branch.
 Sensing that he was looking down at her, she realized her pallu had loosened its guard on her assets making her readjust her apparel to block her enticing valley to his probing glances.
 Blushing nevertheless, she seemed pleased at his enterprise and experienced a sense of romanticism underlined by his eagerness.